SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Ability in meters of the target in order to take possession.
 Possessing a corpse doesn’t require a roll, but it does take an action.
-Possessing a living being involves making a Knowledge or willpower check by the possessor versus a standard interaction diﬃculty (see the “Mental Defenses” sidebar on page 85 for details).
-Exceeding (but not equalling) the diﬃculty means the target has been possessed.
+Possessing a living being involves making a Knowledge or willpower check by the possessor versus a standard interaction difficulty (see the "Mental Defenses" sidebar on page 85 for details).
+Exceeding (but not equalling) the difficulty means the target has been possessed.
 The target can actively defend if she is aware of the potential danger.
 To gather knowledge about his host body’s life, the possessing character must generate a successful investigation total against the